peteroupc/peteroupc.github.io/exporand.md

 An algorithm that samples from a non-discrete distribution[^15] using PSRNs has the following properties:

-1. The algorithm relies only on a source of independent and unbiased random bits for randomness.
+1. For randomness, the algorithm relies only on a _fair coin_ (something that chooses either 1 or 0 with equal probability, independently of other choices).
 2. The algorithm does not rely on floating-point arithmetic or fixed-precision approximations of irrational numbers or transcendental functions.
 (The algorithm may calculate approximations that converge to an irrational number, as long as those approximations are rational numbers of arbitrary precision.
 However, the more implicitly the algorithm works with irrational numbers or transcendental functions, the better.)
 3. The algorithm may use rational arithmetic (such as `Fraction` in Python or `Rational` in Ruby), as long as the arithmetic is exact.
 4. If the algorithm outputs a PSRN, the number represented by the sampled digits must follow a distribution that is close to the algorithm's ideal distribution by a distance of not more than 1/(_b_<sup>_m_</sup>), where _b_ is the PSRN's base, or radix (such as 2 for binary), and _m_ is the position, starting from 1, of the rightmost sampled digit of the PSRN's fractional part.  ((Devroye and Gravel 2020\)[^3] suggests Wasserstein distance, or "earth-mover distance", as the distance to use for this purpose.)